AM broadcasting: Additional activities

+Electric vehicles

+In May 2023, a bipartisan group of lawmakers in the United States introduced legislation making it illegal for automakers to eliminate AM radio from their cars.
+The lawmakers argue that AM radio is an important tool for public safety due to being a component of the Emergency Alert System (EAS).
+Some automakers have been eliminating AM radio from their electric vehicles (EVs) due to interference from the electric motors, but the lawmakers argue that this is a safety risk and that car owners should have access to AM radio regardless of the type of vehicle they drive.
+The proposed legislation would require all new vehicles to include AM radio at no additional charge, and it would also require automakers that have already eliminated AM radio to inform customers of alternatives.

+Other digital standards

+DRM30 is another standard to broadcast on the AM bands, with implementation in India and China, among other countries.

 Technical information

 AM radio technology is simpler than later transmission systems.
 An AM receiver detects amplitude variations in the radio waves at a particular frequency, then amplifies changes in the signal voltage to operate a loudspeaker or earphone.
 However, the simplicity of AM transmission also makes it vulnerable to "static" (radio noise, radio frequency interference) created by both natural atmospheric electrical activity such as lightning, and electrical and electronic equipment, including fluorescent lights, motors and vehicle ignition systems.
-In large urban centres, AM radio signals can be severely disrupted by metal structures and tall buildings.
+In large urban centers, AM radio signals can be severely disrupted by metal structures and tall buildings.
 As a result, AM radio tends to do best in areas where FM frequencies are in short supply, or in thinly populated or mountainous areas where FM coverage is poor.
 Great care must be taken to avoid mutual interference between stations operating on the same frequency.
 In general, an AM transmission needs to be about 20 times stronger than an interfering signal to avoid a reduction in quality, in contrast to FM signals, where the "capture effect" means that the dominant signal needs to only be about twice as strong as the interfering one.

 To allow room for more stations on the mediumwave broadcast band in the United States, in June 1989 the FCC adopted a National Radio Systems Committee (NRSC) standard that limited maximum transmitted audio bandwidth to 10.2 kHz, limiting occupied bandwidth to 20.4 kHz.
 The former audio limitation was 15 kHz resulting in bandwidth of 30 kHz.
 Another common limitation on AM fidelity is the result of receiver design, although some efforts have been made to improve this, notably through the AMAX standards adopted in the United States.